learn-co-curriculum/fewpjs-asynchrony-with-xhr/README.md

 In order to retrieve data, our little buddy, `my_data_fetcher`, needs to know where to search for information.
-We communicate that thorough the `open` attribute on the XHR instance.
+We communicate that thorough the `open` method on the XHR instance.

 ```js